Elliot-Chan-120/NOCTURNAL/README.md

 data_scout(target_input = “Tau”, size = 20)
 ```

-data_scout will query the ChEMBL database for drug data on that target protein, and will output data as such:
+data_scout will query the ChEMBL database for drug data on that target protein, and output data as such:

 > INDEX[25] CHEMBL1907600 | Homo sapiens | PROTEIN COMPLEX | 2447 IC50 entries
 >